 Not everyone lives in a climate with open access to the internet.
 Some countries, such as China and Russia, have strict regimes where the government controls the internet and blocks certain websites from being viewed.
 In addition, not all of the best online sportsbooks are accessible in every country.
 Using a VPN gives you access to previously blocked content.

-This geo-spoofing is particularly helpful for gaining access to services such as the popular BBC iPlayer, or for watching shows on Netflix that are released early in the United States.
+This geo-spoofing is particularly helpful for gaining access to services.
+Services such as the popular BBC iPlayer, or for watching shows on Netflix that are released early in the United States.